R3mmurd/ProgrammingLanguages-course/README.md

 # Programming Languages Parts A, B and C

 This repository contains examples codes and my solutions for programming assignments and exams in this set of courses.
-You should not use this codes for your own solutions in case you are doing the course.
+You should not use these codes for your own solutions in case you are doing the course.
 But you could study them for learning purposes.